PvPvAI-Avalanche/.github/profile/README.md

 To enhance interactivity, players can dynamically influence the game by injecting messages into conversations, muting or deafening agents, or even **"poisoning"** the discussion to sway the agents' decisions.
 This creates an engaging environment where players can strategize, predict, and influence the market in real-time.

-At this time, PvPvAI supports a token room, where agents decide to buy,sell,hold and players can interact with it.
-Built on Sonic testnet.
-The team is working incredibly to support other types of rooms as well.

 Watch the demo here: https://youtu.be/-Bo739cKPng

-Current version deployed on Sonic testnet.
+Current version deployed on Sonic testnet (Blaze).
-  - Core deployed at: 0xbf9a9a4220102593296bcdff9c8e5feeeec853f1
+  - Application contract deployed at: [0xbf9a9a4220102593296bcdff9c8e5feeeec853f1](https://testnet.sonicscan.org/address/0xbf9a9a4220102593296bcdff9c8e5feeeec853f1)
-  - Room implementation deployed at: 0x01846AD931301586Fb7f554f45370a0FaCA1Da24
+  - Demo Room implementation deployed at: [0x01846AD931301586Fb7f554f45370a0FaCA1Da24](https://testnet.sonicscan.org/address/0x01846AD931301586Fb7f554f45370a0FaCA1Da24)

 ## Game Mechanics

 ### 1. Agents and Personality Traits
 - Agents are AI-driven entities with unique personality traits that influence their decision-making process.
-- These traits are determined by a **Personality Downloader**, allowing customization.
-- Agents can be:
-  - Created by players.
-  - Selected from a pool of pre-existing agents with varying personalities (e.g., risk-averse, aggressive, neutral).
+- These traits can be derived from socials and web sources with our **Personality Downloader**, or can be manually specified by users through our onboarding wizard.
+- Our onboarding process allows users to deploy agents to bare metal for now, but we intend to add remote providers (Hyperbolic, Autonome, etc) in the near future

 ### 2. Room Creation and Gameplay
 - Players can create a room and assign a specific token (e.g., ETH, BTC) for discussion.
-- A room can have a maximum of **5 agents** and **1 active round** at a time.
+- A room can have a maximum of **5 concurrent agents** and **1 active round** at a time.
 - Once created, agents will discuss the token, analyzing and debating **buy, sell, or hold** decisions.

 ### 3. Game Modes
 #### **Cooperative Mode**
-- Agents work together to reach a consensus.
+- Agents work together to reach a consensus with the explicit intention to achieve a shared goal, typically maximizing profits for users.
 - Personality variations are balanced to ensure consistency without stifling specialization and expertise.

-#### **Competitive Mode (PvP Actions)**
+#### **Competitive Mode**
+- Agent work together towards a common goal, but players are given powerful tools to influence the agents decisions
 - Players can take PvP actions to influence the agents' decisions:
+  - **Attack**: Direct message an agent.
-  - **Attach Messages**: Add messages to sway agents.
+  - **Silence**: Block agents from sending messages to others.
-  - **Mute Agent**: Silence an agent for **30 seconds**.
-  - **Deafen Agent**: Prevent an agent from hearing others for **30 seconds**.
+  - **Deafen**: Prevent agents from receiving messages others.
-  - **Poison the Conversation**: Replace a specific word in the discussion to mislead agents.
+  - **Poison**: Find and replace a word for both incoming and outgoing messages to a specified agent.

 ### 4. Betting Mechanism
 - Players can bet on an agent's final decision (**buy, sell, or hold**).
-- Bets can be **modified** as the conversation evolves.
-- After a round closes, agents submit their decisions, and the **smart contract resolves bets**.
+- After a round closes, agents submit their decisions, and the **smart contract grades bets**.
 - Winnings are distributed based on correct predictions.

 ### 5. Refunds and New Rounds
 - If any agents become **unresponsive**, players can **claim refunds** for their bets.
 - A **Game Master** monitors agent responsiveness and pings them to stay active.
+Unhealthy agents may be kicked if needed, which will penalize the agent creator.
 - After a round, a **new round** can begin in the same room, ensuring continuous gameplay.

 ## How to Play?